 The second floor of Randall Library has been designated a Quiet Zone.
 The library's Noise and Cell Phone policy and Patron Behavior are enforced in the Quiet Zone.
 Patrons in this space are asked to keep noise to a minimum or relocate to a group study room or the library's first floor.

-- Group Study Rooms are available for groups of two or more on the second floor of the library.
+- Group Study Rooms are available for groups of two or more on the first and second floors of the library.
 See the first floor map and second floor map for locations.

 - They are available for reservations by UNCW students, staff, and faculty for up to 2 hours a day.